pennsignals/microservice/security.md

 - Adds a final layer to a docker image that holds runtime
 - Suspendible, restartable, disposable

+#### 2.1.3 Docker
+- A daemon for managing Docker images and running Docker containers both locally for test, and development; as well as clustered for test, integration, staging, and production

 ### 2.2 Docker Image Security

 #### 2.2.1 Vulnerability: Embedded Secrets